-Before choosing to Back Up Now, if you have deleted anything on your iPhone or iPad since the last backup, be sure to use the Export buttons in each section to make copies of your data outside of the iTunes backup since iExplorer, the app itself, doesn't store any of your data and acts more as a window showing what's in an iTunes backup or what's currently on your device.
+Before choosing to Back Up Now or Refresh, if you have deleted anything on your iPhone or iPad since the last backup, be sure to use the Export buttons in each section to make copies of your data outside of the iTunes backup since iExplorer, the app itself, doesn't store any of your data and acts more as a window showing what's in an iTunes backup or what's currently on your device.
 The article below explains about this more in detail and will help you avoid losing any of your data:

 How to keep a safe backup with iExplorer